ilyla/Sleepy-Story-Samantha/Chapter 8 - Complications.md

   Samantha snapped up in her bed, breathing heavily.
 She looked around her room.
 Everything was normal.
 She was normal.
 And naked.
 Again.
 The clothes she went to bed with were folded in a neat pile next to the bed.
 And there was a sticky mess between her legs.
 What did she dream about?
 Something about a party... some friends?
 She shook her head.
 It's probably not important anyway.

   She got up from bed, stretching, and went into the shower.
 She turned on the warm water and let it wash over her, waking her body up.
 She found herself smiling to herself as the hot water poured over her.
 She was always a morning person.
-She started soaping herself up, her arms, chest, belly, and down to her va--*pussy*.
+She started soaping herself up, her arms, chest, belly, and down to her va-- **pussy**.
 She blinked in surprise.
 Where did that word come from?
-She always uses the word v--*pussy*.
+She always uses the word va-- **pussy**.
 Oh, that's right.
-Her *pussy* (yes, that seems right) was still very sensitive.
+Her **pussy** (yes, that seems right) was still very sensitive.
 Was it that dream?
 She shook her head again, washed the soap away, and toweled herself off.
 She had the whole day, she wasn't about to waste it idling, thinking about weird (*sexy*) dreams.

   She put on some old baggy morning clothes and went downstairs to make scrambled eggs for breakfast.
 As she prepared her eggs, she found herself humming some beautiful tune to herself, repeating over and over.
 She didn't think she'd ever heard that tune before, but it was beautiful, and relaxing, so she sang it some more.
 It was so easy to just relax into making the eggs, into the tune, maybe she sang some words, hardly even noticing, probably not important.
 It was a very nice song to sing to herself whenever she was alone.
 It made her feel good and happy, a bit absentminded, like she didn't have a care in the world.
 It was very easy to get lost in, just singing it over and over...